Shangri La Mactan Resort and Spa

 We enjoyed breakfast at the all day dining restaurant, Tides and also the more intimate and exclusive, Acqua; both offered a buffet with multiple options that were suitable for vegans and both also offered to prepare extra dishes that were adapted for us.

-The staff in each location were super friendly and helpful in going out of their way to make sure we enjoyed the full breakfast experience; we sampled dishes including vegan vegetable pancakes prepared by the Korean chef at Tides, a variety of stir fried vegetables, tofu and noodles at each outlet and the most delicious local style breakfast dishes at Acqua.
+The staff in each location were super friendly and helpful in going out of their way to make sure we enjoyed the full breakfast experience; we sampled dishes including vegan vegetable pancakes prepared by the Korean chef at Tides and a variety of stir fried vegetables, tofu and noodles at each outlet.

 We began with ‘Ajo Blanco and Tomato Tartare’ which made us want to go away and learn how to make this traditional Spanish soup so we could attempt to recreate this dish at home.
 There were so many layers of flavour and texture; sweetness from the onion confit, juicy tomatoes, freshness from the mint leaves and the creamy, smooth, irresistible thick ajo blanco soup with a subtle hint of vinegar.